 In summary, both councils approved our participation in the T2K-II experiment and in the ND280 upgrade.
 Following these approvals, LPNHE group members have taken important roles in the ND280 upgrade project.
-Claudio Giganti has recently been nominated by the collaboration as a coordinator of the ND280-upgrade project replacing Marco Zito who has become the new LPNHE director and a member of the LPNHE-neutrino group, Mathieu Guigue, is now one of the conveners of the software and reconstruction group for the ND280-upgrade.
-The group has also attracted the well-known physicist Alain Blondel, former professor of Geneva University and our close collaborator in both T2K and NA61/SHINE.
+Claudio Giganti has recently been nominated by the collaboration as a coordinator of the ND280-upgrade project replacing Marco Zito who has become the new LPNHE director and a member of the LPNHE-neutrino group.
+Mathieu Guigue is now one of the conveners of the software and reconstruction group for the ND280-upgrade.